-APRIL TO NOVEMBER [Exhibition] LOUIS XI

-On the occasion of the 600th anniversary of King Louis XI, an original scenographic tour will tell the story of one of the most important historical figures in the Royal City of Loches.

-June

-Rendez-Vous at the Gardens

-An invitation to discover the medieval garden, an oasis of greenery at the foot of the impressive thousand-year-old dungeon.
+TEMPORARY EXHIBITION: April - November THE TRAVELLING KING With the help of objects, facsimiles and documentary and iconographic material, this exhibition invites visitors to discover the meaning and implications of the itinerancy of the French court from the 12th century until the end of the Middle Ages.
+June Rendez-Vous at the Gardens An invitation to discover the medieval garden, an oasis of greenery at the foot of the impressive thousand-year-old keep.
 Workshops and discoveries all day.

-August

-The Medieval Days of Loches

-The Royal City of Loches comes alive with games and activities to help visitors rediscover the Middle Ages: camping, games, shows, a medieval market in the upper town during the second weekend in August.
+August The Medieval Days of Loches The Royal City of Loches comes alive with games and activities to help visitors rediscover the Middle Ages: camping, games, shows, a medieval market in the upper town during the 2nd weekend in August.
+December Christmas in the land of castles The Winter Tales of the Royal City.

-December

-Christmas in the Land of Castles

-The Winter Tales of the Royal City.

 Through the programme "Christmas in the Land of Castles", the Royal City extends an invitation to revisit the folk tales that have shaped the contemporary imagination around Christmas.
 Throughout the month of December, visitors can (re)discover the characters of the tale in a conducive setting for the imagination (scenery and activities).
-The Royal City organises workshops and special visits for all ages throughout the year.
+The Royal City organises workshops and special tours for all ages throughout the year.
 Find all the details on www.citeroyaleloches.fr Call +33 (0)2 47 19 18 08 for more information and to book resaloches@departement-touraine.fr